-Trump cabinet members reject notion of systematic racism in law enforcement
+Trump cabinet members reject notion of systemic racism in law enforcement

 The video with the officer’s knee on Floyd’s neck for several minutes was caught on video.
 The officer has since been charged with second degree murder.

-Rep. Val Demings, Florida Democrat, who is a former Orlando police chief, said if America’s problems are to be solved, leaders have to be painfully honest about fighting systematic racism.
+Rep. Val Demings, Florida Democrat, who is a former Orlando police chief, said if America’s problems are to be solved, leaders have to be painfully honest about fighting systemic racism.

 “We know that it has reared its ugly head in law enforcement agencies, in housing, in education, and in too many other places,” she told ABC on Sunday.
 “We have a lot of work to do and systemic racism is always the ghost in the room.”